TatianaFokina/a11y-blog/src/en/articles/wcag-focus-not-obscured/index.md

 In the description of both criteria, I didn’t find answers to several questions.

 How should I treat images, headings, and brief descriptions wrapped by one link?
-For example, a link with text and graphics (or only graphics,) where only part of the image is visible.
+For example, a link with text and graphics or only graphics, where only part of the image is visible.

-What to do with a focused link when its text blends with the page background, and only the outline around it is visible?
+What to do with a focused link when its text blends with the page background, and only the surrounding outline is visible?
 Even if the link is partially covered by something else, we don’t see *the element itself*.

 ## About users